 The California Bar Exam is administered twice a year (once in February, again in July).
-It is a three-day test that is comprised of three components:
+It is a two-day test that is comprised of three components:

 - The Multi-state Bar Exam (MBE)